 If you look around, you’ll find opportunities to model recovery.
 Here are a few ways to do that.

-- Will you make an opportunity to do something that reduces stigma?
+- Will you to do something today that reduces stigma?

 - Where can you model your actions that show that people in recovery are honest and upstanding?